 Pappalardo Fellow in Physics: 2014-2017

 Area of Physics

 Taritree grew up in Bismarck, North Dakota.
 He completed his B.S. degree at Yale University in physics and philosophy.
-He's currently completing his Ph.D. at Duke University with Professors Kate Scholberg and Chris Walter.
+For his Ph.D. dissertation at Duke University, he measured muon neutrino disappearance with the T2K experiment under the supervision of Professors Kate Scholberg and Chris Walter.

 - T2K Collaboration, “Measurement of Neutrino Oscillation Parameters from Muon Neutrino Disappearance with an Off-axis Beam.”Phys.
 Rev. Lett.
 111,211803 (2013).

 - T2K Collaboration, “Evidence of Electron Neutrino Appearance in a Muon Neutrino Beam.”
 Phys.
 Rev. D 88, (2013) 032002.